MIRA-KUMAR/Leetcode-Learning/README.md

-# LeetCode 112: Given the root of a binary tree and an integer targetSum, return true if the tree has a root-to-leaf path such that adding up all the values along the path equals targetSum.
+# LeetCode 112: Path Sum
+Given the root of a binary tree and an integer targetSum, return true if the tree has a root-to-leaf path such that adding up all the values along the path equals targetSum.

 A leaf is a node with no children.